CC2Vec/CC2Vec/README.md

 - numpy==1.16.5
 - scikit-learn==0.22.1

+## Data & Pretrained models:

+Please following the link below to download the data and pretrained models of our paper.

 ## Hyperparameters:
 ----------------
-We have a number of different parameters:
+We have a number of different parameters (Note that the number of hyperparameters is different depends on different tasks)

 * --embedding_dim: Dimension of embedding vectors.
 * --filter_sizes: Sizes of filters used by the hierarchical attention layers.